spine-tools/SpineOpt.jl/README.md

 SpineOpt is constantly improving.
 To get the most recent version, just:

-1. Run Julia
+1. Run Julia.

-2. Copy/paste the following text into the julia prompt
+2. Copy/paste the following text into the julia prompt:

 		using Pkg
 		pkg"up SpineOpt"